KybesRusherhackPlugins/kybes-utils/README.md

 - Where can I get support?
 : Join https://kybe.xyz/dc

+---

+# Features

+---

 ## Modules

 ---

 - AmbientLight
-: no description
+: Allows you to switch between the nether and overworld light modes

 - AntiIllegalDisconnectProxy
-: no description
+: Automatically cancels IllegalDisconnect when on a proxy

 - BabyElytra
-: no description
+: Allows you to enable the baby elytra variant for you or others

 - BannerCloner
-: no description
+: Automatically dupes banners

 - BellSpammer
-: no description
+: Spams bells in your area

 - ChatCopy
 : Allows to right click a message to copy it

-- Chat
-: no description

 - ClickableChatLinks
 : Makes chat links clickable

 - CodeOverShiller
-: no description

-- crypto-chat
-: Uses the CryptoChat encryption system
+: Automatically shills your code if smbd else shills theres

 - CryptoChat
-: no description
+: Allows you to talk using encrypted chat

 - Deadmau5
-: no description

-- death-message-parser
-: uses the death message parser
+: Allows you or others to have the Deadmau5 ears

 - DeathMocker
-: no description
+: Allows you mock others if they die

 - DontLimitMyFuckingFps
-: no description
+: Disables the vanilla AFK fps limit

 - FogParameters
-: no description
+: Allows you to modify fog settings

 - FriendOnlyChat
-: no description
+: Makes it so you only see friends in chat

 - IRL Time
-: no description

-- kybes-utils
-: Kybe's Utils Command
+: Sets your ingame time to irl time

 - Mocker
-: no description

-- PlayerNameV2
-: no description
+: Mocks Players like \"\"HaLlO HoW Ar u\" | smth\"

 - RandomSentence
-: no description
+: Gets random sentences and says them ingame

 - Rocket3
 : Auto-crafts flight duration 3 rockets

+- UnnaturalRotation
+: Lets you know if blocks are rotated unusual

+---

+## Commands

+---

+- crypto-chat
+: Uses the CryptoChat encryption system

+- death-message-parser
+: uses the death message parser

-- SignHover
+- kybes-utils
-: no description
+: Kybe's Utils Command

 - stats-dump
 : Dumps player stats to termbin

+---

+## Windows

+---

-- UnnaturalRotation
+- Chat
-: Lets you know if blocks are rotated unusual

 - 2b2t

-: no description
+---

+## HUDs

+---

+- PlayerNameV2

+- SignHover

 ---